QueenOfSquiggles/Sqore/README.md

 [![Rust Build and Test](https://github.com/QueenOfSquiggles/Squiggles-Core/actions/workflows/rust.yml/badge.svg?branch=main)](https://github.com/QueenOfSquiggles/Squiggles-Core/actions/workflows/rust.yml)

 # Squiggles-Core
-An opinionated utility library for making 3D games in Godot 4 written in rust.
+An opinionated utility library for making 3D games in Godot 4.2 written in rust.

+# Mission

+This is my tool library that I use for making games.
+The goal of this library is to make it easier to make the specific kinds of games that I like to make, 3D games with a focus on narrative.
+As I need/want more tools from this I will add them.
+It's entirely possible I will forget to add new features to this list

 # Main Features
 - Virtual Camera system